 - 2 canned chipotle peppers in adobo , chopped

 - 1 (14 ounce) can black beans , drained and rinsed

 - 2 limes , juiced (plus lime wedges for serving)

 - 1 avocado , pitted, peeled and sliced

 - 1/2 cup crumbled cotija or feta cheese

-Stir the corn, bell pepper, and poblano and cook for 2 to 3 minutes more, until soft.
+- Stir the corn, bell pepper, and jalapeno and cook for 2 to 3 minutes more, until soft.
 Add the jalapeno and garlic and cook for 30 seconds to 1 minute more, until fragrant.